ElMehdiLebbar/SeuleJs/README.md

 ### Seule addClass()

-TThe addClass() method adds one or more class names to the selected elements.
+The addClass() method adds one or more class names to the selected elements.

 ##### Syntax